 Scope of Class:

-This class will focus on 3 aspects of bar exams: the Multistate Bar Exam (MBE), the essay writing on the bar, and the Multistate Performance Test (MPT).
+This class focuses on 3 aspects of bar exams: the Multistate Bar Exam (MBE), the MEE/essay writing, and the Multistate Performance Test (MPT).
 Focus will be devoted to components of each test so that students know what to expect and strategies to adopt for successful performance on each test.
 Students will:

 Learn review methods for tested areas of law;